Get 50% off your first two months of accountancy heaven!

 Managing your expenses is where the old stereotype of a shoebox full of receipts came from, but thankfully, those days are long gone.
 We’d recommend either using dedicated, online accounting software, such as our very own Crunch packages that combine software, service, and accounting advice for sole traders or limited companies.

-If you’re just starting out as a limited company and only want simple bookkeeping software, our free Crunch Zero bookkeeping software is the answer – it even allows you to issue invoices and record expenses.
+If you’re just starting out as a sole trader or limited company and only want simple bookkeeping software, our free Crunch Free bookkeeping software is the answer – it even allows you to issue invoices and record expenses.

 If you’re not ready to start using online tools to make your life easier, then we recommend that you at least use a spreadsheet – we have a free business expenses spreadsheet that can get you started on this vital practice.
 We’ve got an article with some great tips on how to keep your records secure and backed up in case you ever have to prove your records to HMRC.

 Whichever method you choose, it’s vitally important to keep your records up to date and make sure you claim all of your business expenses to stay as tax-efficient as possible.

-You can read more about the expenses you can claim as a sole trader or as a limited company in our two dedicated articles, and if you’re looking for a simple, affordable solution for your limited company, you can find out more about Crunch Zero on our bookkeeping software page.
+You can read more about the expenses you can claim as a sole trader or as a limited company in our two dedicated articles, and if you’re looking for a simple, affordable solution, you can find out more about Crunch Free on our bookkeeping software page.